seahorce-scidac/REMORA/Docs/sphinx_doc/BoundaryConditions.rst

 Dirichlet Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ROMSX provides the ability to specify constant Dirichlet BCs in the inputs file.
+REMORA provides the ability to specify constant Dirichlet BCs in the inputs file.
 We use the following options
 preceded by
 ``xlo``, ``xhi``, ``ylo``, ``yhi``, ``zlo``, and ``zhi``: